Artist or Algorithm? On AI and Its Role in Art

 Krystal Wu

-Krystal is a sophomore majoring in Data Science/Economics.
+Krystal is a junior majoring in Data Science and minoring in Creative Writing.
 She enjoys alt rock and J-pop music, melodramatic and experimental poetry, nice cafes, fashion, and thrifting.
 Her hometowns are Ellicott City, MD and Taipei, Taiwan.

 Previous